MenHimChan/MenHimChan.github.io/_pages/about.md

 Short Bio
 ===
 I am **Wenqian Chen(陈文谦)**, a fourth year old undergraduate student at Shantou University, majoring in Communication Engineering, Department of Electronic Engineering.
 I qualified for direct admission to a postgraduate program by achieving the highest overall scores in the Department of Electronic Engineering.
 My overall GPA is 3.94/5.
-As for my English level, i get 507 in CET-6 and 590 in CET-4.
+As for my English level, i got 507 in CET-6 and 590 in CET-4.

 Getting started
 ======